Skip to content

 • Science Fiction

-24) Which choice is NOT an aspect of the novel’s historical context?
+23. Which choice does NOT represent an aspect of the novel’s historical context?

 • 1932